 Kyle’s professional and academic background is in international business administration.
 He began his career as a business analyst at Oracle, managing partner relationships.
 As an employee of an environmental remediation company he built and led a human resources department developing systems while rapidly hiring over 100 specialists.
-Later he was responsible for mitigating risks associated with extremely low altitude rotary wing flight and experimental flight operations.
+Later he was responsible for mitigating risks associated with low altitude rotary wing flight and experimental flight operations.
 He also developed financial proposals and managed costs for numerous US government funded projects.
-Kyle has over ten years experience as a business consultant in Asia and USA focused on implementing pricing and cost management systems.
-Additionally, he has delivered business and communications skills training in over fifty workshops.
-As an expatriate youth in Indonesia, Kyle owned and operated a sporting goods business and was a television sports commentator.
+Kyle also has over ten years experience as a business consultant in Asia and USA focused on implementing pricing and cost management systems.
+Additionally, he has facilitated over seventy business and communications skills workshops internationally.
 He earned his Asia and business focused bachelors degree from the University of Oregon and while consulting in Vietnam, he earned his MBA from the University of Hawaiʻi.
-Kyle and his two children live in Southern Norway.
+Kyle lives in Southern Norway.